rafael399/go-barber-backend/README.md

 8. Set your App Secret inside the `.env` file;
 9. Run `yarn typeorm migration:run` to execute the migrations;
 10. Run `yarn dev:server` to initialize the server;
+11. Set up and run your mongoDB and Redis.
-11. Test with Insomnia or run the frontend / mobile part of the project
+12. Test with Insomnia or run the [frontend](https://github.com/rafael399/go-barber-web) / [mobile](https://github.com/rafael399/go-barber-mobile) part of the project